SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 #

 ### E2E Tests
-- [ ] Try to have multiple kafka events already stored in your kafka topic
+- [ ] Try to have multiple kafka events already stored in your kafka topic (~3 events per partition is good enough)
 - [ ] Run the application:
     ```shell
     ./gradlew bootRun